Jam Master Jay: Murder

 In April 2007, federal prosecutors named Ronald Washington as an accomplice in the murder.
 Washington also is a suspect in the 1995 murder of Randy "Stretch" Walker, a former close associate of rapper Tupac Shakur, who was also murdered.
 According to court papers filed by the prosecution, Washington "pointed his gun at those present in the studio, ordered them to get on the ground and provided cover for his associate to shoot and kill Jason Mizell".

 In 2018, Netflix released a documentary analyzing the circumstances of his murder.
 ReMastered: Who Killed Jam Master Jay?, the third episode of Netflix's ReMastered music documentary series, interviews several of Mizell's friends, family members and acquaintances who share stories they have heard regarding suspects in his murder.
 The documentary does not come to a conclusion about who killed Mizell.
 Also in 2018, former prosecutor Marcia Clark featured Jam Master Jay's murder in an episode of her series Marcia Clark Investigates The First 48 on A&E where she examined several scenarios and suspects for the murder.
 She spoke to former Run DMC road manager Darren "Big D" Jordan, who denied allegations of involvement made against him by Ronald Washington.
 Clark further interviewed Owen, who stood by his 2003 article as largely accurate and stated he did not know who shot Mizell but believed the murder was facilitated by Mizell's close friend Ronald Washington.

 Both Washington and his accomplice Karl Jordan Jr. are believed to have entered the recording studio while armed with handguns.
 Jordan Jr. is believed to have been the one who fired the fatal shot into Mizell's head.
-A third man, Jay Bryant, is accused of unlocking the fire escape from which Washington and Jordan Jr. entered the studio.
+A third man, Jay Bryant, was accused of unlocking the fire escape from which Washington and Jordan Jr. entered the studio.